Strategic Direction for Innovation in Intimate Grooming

 Clarity on interaction directly reduced cognitive load

-Guided consumers through a simulated shopping task to evaluate desirability and novelty across early product renders.
+simulated shopping task to evaluate desirability and novelty across early product renders

 Approach

-Integrate consumer insights, form studies, and rapid prototyping to converge on the strongest value proposition
+Integrate consumer insights, form studies, and rapid prototyping to converge on strongest value proposition

 Purpose

-De-risk the innovation pathway and deliver a concept direction that supports long-term development
+De-risk the innovation pathway and deliver a concept direction that supports long-term growth and integration with P&G business ecosystem

 Translated insights and HMWs into focused opportunity areas